You will learn

 Segments can also level up your social media marketing game, namely on Facebook and Instagram.
-You can use segments for advanced targeting for social media campaigns, and analyzing your Facebook leads as you would email recipients.
+Use segments for advanced targeting for social media campaigns and analyzing your Facebook leads.

 The following are 3 types of segments to use with social media: